-Learn to set up and find the correct information to configure single sign-on for your Engagement Cloud account using Azure Active Directory.
+Learn to set up and find the correct information to configure single sign-on for your Dotdigital account using Azure Active Directory.

 Before you start

 This article is part of a process.
 Read the article Set up Single Sign-On (SSO) for your account in conjunction with this article.

 To set up App Registration in Azure Active Directory:

 You must be in the Azure Active Directory tenant you want to connect to Dotdigital.

 - In the search box, enter App registrations.

 - Select +New Registration.
 This opens the app registration form.